Stokke Flexi Bath Review: Is This the Best Baby Tub Ever?

 If I had to, I’d buy the Stokke tub again in a heartbeat.

-The Stokke baby bath I reviewed here I did buy used.
+The Stokke baby bath I reviewed here I bought used.
 I like to review secondhand baby items because I know they’ve seen even more wear and tear than if they were bought new.

 These “secondhand reviews” also help you know what items are durable enough to buy used, or that you may be able to resell in the future.
 For more secondhand reviews, check out my review of our beloved Zoe stroller.

-Now let’s dive into the review of the Stokke Flexi Baby Bath.
+Now let’s dive into the Stokke bath tub review.